-Diagnosing BEIs it BE?
+Diagnosing BEIs it bronchiectasis?
 How to know.

 Did your BE diagnosis take a while?
 You’re not alone.